kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 - PersistentVolume node affinity uses the same matching logic as Pod node affinity through shared `NodeSelectorTerm` implementation.
 This ensures consistent behavior between pod scheduling and volume attachment decisions.

-- Volume attachment decisions are made by the volume controller, which evaluates whether a node satisfies the PersistentVolume's node affinity requirements before attaching the volume to that node.

 3. Tolerations

 - For Taints with the `PreferNoSchedule` effect, the SemVer operators determine whether the taint is tolerated during the scoring phase: